These no bake chocolate peanut butter energy bites are full of flavor and have only 3 WW Freestyle points in each bite.

 They are easy to make, low in sugar and have a rich creamy chocolate peanut butter taste.

 I love making energy balls.
 Their high fiber and protein ingredients help to keep you full and they are wonderful for a post workout boost.
+(Be sure to also check out my recipe for oatmeal raisin cookies with just 70 calories each with 3 WW points!)

 The prep time on these healthy chocolate energy balls is only 5 minutes or so which makes them perfect for this time of the year when there are so many things to do.